-If you are lost in the woods of North America, finding water is doable.
+If you find yourself lost in the woods of North America, you can find water.
 Rivers, streams, creeks, lakes, and ponds abound in the green forests.
 In rocky areas, you will often find shallow pools of water in depressions or “rock bowls”.
 Remember, water flows DOWNHILL, look for water at the bottom.
 Damp, muddy soil can be scooped into a T-shirt and wrung out.
 (Yes, it’s nasty, but so is dying of dehydration).
 Snow can be collected in a cloth sack/pouch and slowly melted into a container.

 Dealing with Bacteria/Parasites